sirguilhermeoliveira/new-test-backend-nodejs/README.md

-Backend Analyst Candidate Test
-Dear developer,
-Welcome to the Backend Analyst Candidate Test.
-This test aims to assess your general knowledge and development speed.
-Below, you will find the details and requirements for this test.

 The Challenge

-Your task is to develop an API using Node.js for a product catalog management system in a marketplace application.
+Your task is to develop an API using NodeJS for a product catalog management system in a marketplace application.
 You should analyze and convert the following user stories into routes for the application:

 User Stories: